What is Cryotherapy?

 Blistering

-Blistering can be a consequence of cryotherapy and blisters settle after a few days as the scab forms.
-Some people blister more easily than others and the development of blisters does not mean that the skin has been frozen too much.
-Occasionally the blisters may become filled with blood; this is harmless and only if a blister was very uncomfortable would it be necessary to puncture it, using a sterile needle in clinic.
+Blistering can be a consequence of cryotherapy, and blisters settle after a few days as the scab forms.
+Some people blister more easily than others.
+Occasionally, the blisters may become filled with blood; this is harmless, and only if a blister is very uncomfortable would it be necessary to puncture it, using a sterile needle in a clinic.

 Infection